 A bustling city on the border between two states, St. Louis is a junction for several major highways and the home of ten Fortune 500 companies.
 Many of these companies manufacture goods shipped to the rest of the country in large commercial trucks.
 Driven by professional drivers, you can reasonably expect an increased level of safety.

-“Truckers are supposed to be professional drivers,” Scott Mann, a truck accident attorney at Mann, Wyatt & Tanksley, said.
+“Truckers are supposed to be professional drivers,” Scott Mann, a truck accident attorney at Mann Wyatt Tanksley Injury Attorneys, said.
 “They can and should be held to a higher standard.”

 However, accidents between large commercial trucks and passenger vehicle occur with frightening regularity.
 Many times professional truck drivers may drive impaired due to sleep deprivation or overwork, may become complacent or inattentive due to the frequency with which a truck driver travels, may become inattentive due to cell phone use, including talking on the phone, text messaging or even utilizing social media, or may be driving an improperly maintained truck.